St. Stephen’s Lutheran Church — Lexington, South Carolina

 SC Picture Project | Lexington County | St. Stephen’s Lutheran Church

+The first St. Stephen’s Lutheran Church was razed during Sherman’s 1865 raid.
 In 1870 the church was rebuilt on the same site as the first church.
-Sadly, it burned in an 1897 fire along with other nearby buildings.
-At the time of the fire, a new church was in the process of being built across the street from the location of the first and second churches.
+Sadly in 1897, it too caught fire, along with other nearby buildings.
+At the time, a new church was being built across the street.
 While the congregation was fortunate to have begun construction, the third church was nowhere near completion.
-The congregation did not begin worshiping in this sanctuary – a stone building – until 1900.
+St. Stephen’s members did not begin worshiping in their new sanctuary – a stone building – until 1900.
 The third church was replaced with the present edifice, also of stone, in 1957.

 St. Stephen’s Lutheran Church Info